trickste/csvYaml/README.md

 ## Project Decscription
 This repository contains a Web application that converts between "YAML" and "CSV" file formats.
 It provides a user-friendly interface for uploading a file, processing it, and downloading the converted file.

+## Key Components
+**csvYaml Module**: A custom Python module that handles the conversion between YAML and CSV.
+This module is packaged and used within the application container.

 ## Features
 - YAML to CSV Conversion: Upload a YAML file and receive a CSV file.